 - Uterine cancer

-What diagnostic tests do I need to confirm a hysterectomy?
+What diagnostic tests do I need to confirm?

 |Endovaginal and abdominal sonogram||Intravaginal and abdominal ultrasound imaging will help confirm the presence and location of adenomyosis and fibroids, as well help to determine the condition of the ovaries.|